bevy-logging/bevy_logging/src/chapter_4.md

 - `Error`
 - `None` (you turned off logging)

-Its up to you what these mean exactly but here is how I use them in Bevy.
+It's up to you what these mean exactly, but here is how I use them in Bevy.

 - `Trace` details inside a loop
 - `Debug` start or end of loops
-- `Info` usually what I am working on currently I then set to either debug or trace.
+- `Info` usually what I am working on currently, I then set it to either debug or trace.
 I also use this for information I want to display but haven't built the UI for yet
 - `Warn` I never use
 - `Error` let else fail when I don't expect it to

-Lower levels are more important, higher levels (by convention not enforcement!) are more verbose.
+Lower levels are more important, while higher levels (by convention, not enforcement!) are more verbose.

-For example at the default level `Info` the levels below `Warn` and `Error` will also print.
+For example, at the default level `Info` the levels below `Warn` and `Error` will also print.

 Extract from the Tracing library